tribulaE/nba-yolo-basketball-analysis/README.md

 This project builds an AI/ML basketball analysis pipeline using YOLO, OpenCV, PyTorch and Python.

 ## Overview
-It takes broadcast footage and uses AI to track players, identify teams by jersey color, track the ball
+It takes broadcast footage and uses AI to track players, identify teams by jersey color and track the ball

 ## Planned Features
 - Player and ball detection using YOLO